kamilburda/gimp-export-layers/resources/Coding Conventions.md

 Use 2 spaces for indentation.

-Always use hanging indents, with indented lines having 2 extra spaces.
+Use hanging indents, with indented lines having 2 extra spaces.

+For multi-line conditions, align expressions vertically.

-For function and class definitions, conditions, loops and `with` statements, use hanging indents and add 2 spaces after the beginning of the name of the function/class, first loop variable or the expression after the `with` keyword.
+For multi-line function and class definitions, loops and `with` statements, use hanging indents and add 2 spaces after the beginning of the name of the function/class, first loop variable or the expression after the `with` keyword.
 For example: